Insurance for charities

 Do charities need property insurance?

-Property insurance could help to protect your charity, whether your organisation owns or rents its office buildings or support centres.
-Your workplace could be vulnerable to damage resulting from extreme weather, fire or a break-in.
-Buildings insurance with added contents cover can provide reassurance if you own the premises, while a combined office insurance policy can help if you rent.
+Property insurance can help to protect your charity, whether your organisation owns or rents its office buildings or support centres.
+Buildings insurance can provide reassurance if you own the premises, while a contents insurance policy can help if you rent.

 Do charities need insurance for events?